henryjuho/uspopgen/README.md

 ### GATK recommended Hard Filters

-In GATK there are two options for filtering SNPs, either hard of soft filtering.
+In GATK there are two options for filtering SNPs, either hard or soft filtering.
 The first is to use a 'soft' filtering approach by using known variants to carry out Variant Quality Score Recalibration.
 This approach requires a large number (100,000s) of known SNPs and may not be useful for researchers working on non-model organisms, or species without a large existing set of polymorphism data.
 Also, this approach may not be used for targeted resequencing such